yugabyte/cloud-resource-cleanup/README.md

 ## Note
 * Please make sure to test this script in a non-production environment before using it in a production environment.
 This script will delete resources permanently and cannot be undone.
+* Try using Monitor mode feature to avoid unfortunate circumstances
 * Use filter_tags and exception_tags in json format (Dict[str, List[str]])
 * Use resource_states, name_regex and exception_regex in list format (List[str])
 * Use age in json format.
 Example : {"days":60} (Dict[str, int])